Marcroth0/p1-secret-bar/README.md

 1. ### Navigation Bar

-    - The full responsive Navbar includes links to three parts of the page.
+    - The fully responsive Navbar includes links to three parts of the page.
 Considering it's a one-page website they needed to be equally devided in thirds.
     - One part defines a part of the websites story (The Why, The Secret, The Answer)
     - (Answers User Stories 6)